rstock-co/cias/README.md

 # Crypto Wallet Manager

-# Links
+### aPI Documentation
 [Arbiscan API docs](https://docs.arbiscan.io/)  |  [BSC Scan API docs](https://docs.bscscan.com/)  |  [Etherscan API docs](https://docs.etherscan.io/)

 # Features
 - This is a single page app with all data management currently done with React's local state.
 Redux is available but unused currently.
 There's no backend.
+- `Allocation tables` are auto generated with a button click from the data currently in the main table (including filters) and can be saved as a PDF via a button click
 - You can select as many wallets as you wish for generating allocation tables, via the multi-select box on the far left hand side.
     - When a wallet is `added`, the api will fetch txns and append to the existing set of txns (+ sort them by date).
     - When wallets are `removed`, the txns are removed from the existing set of txns.
-- Downloaded transactions for each wallet currently consist of `ERC 20 transfers` for 4 tokens:
+- Transactions are fetched for each selected wallet (see input on far left side) and currently fetch all `ERC 20 transfers` for 4 tokens:
     1. arb(usdc)
     2. eth(usdc)
     3. eth(usdt)
     4. bsc(busd)

 - There are 4 filters for the transaction set:
     1. Type ( member / non-member) - all non-member wallets are listed to filter by
     2. Chain (arb / eth / bsc)
     3. Direction (in / out)
     4. Wallet (pick a single wallet to filter by)
-- `Allocation table` is auto generated and can be saved as a PDF via a button click

 - `Chain cash flow table` summarizes the total amount of $ and txns that went in/out of the currently selected wallets, serving as a completeness check

 # Development: Phase 1

+#### Currently Working On
+- Improve allocation table

 ## Main Page

 #### Next

 - Add "filtered total" amount, and filtered # of txns (below the header) for easy verification of allocations.  it changes to "Grand Total" when filters are cleared / empty.
 - "Txn" hyperlink needs to conditionally render depending on chain (currently only works for arb)